ajdonofr/project3_ajdonofr_CodeRepo/README.md

 The traffic light, when triggered, will follow this sequence:
   1. Light1 starts as Green, Light2 starts as Red
   2. If motion sensor timer has not reached 0:
-      a.
+  <pre>a.
 Light1 turns yellow at 0 seconds
     b.
 Light1 turns red at 15 seconds
     c.
 Light2 turns green at 60 seconds
     d.
 Buzzer sounds at 60 seconds